 This is not an easy decision, nor one you should make lightly.
 Any surgery is serious, and the results of bariatric surgery will lead to a dramatic change in your life and your lifestyle.
 Your thoughts and feelings are important, and our team will listen.
 We are there to answer your questions, and to support your decision whatever it is.

 If you decide to proceed with surgery and complete the screenings, you have the choice of several minimally invasive options that offer faster healing and better results.
-At UPMC Pinnacle, our surgical options include:
+At UPMC in Central Pa., our surgical options include: